aaronxyliu/aaronxyliu.github.io/_posts/2023-05-11-academic-writing3.md

 #### Put Information Familiar to Readers at the Beginning of a Sentence, New Information at the End.

 Readers understand a sentence more readily when they grasp its subject easily, and the easiest subject to grasp is not just short and concrete but also *familiar*.
 This is so-called the "flow" of the paragraph.
-This is interesting.